Extreme Value Theory

 - The central problem with these types of distributions is insufficient data.
 In other words, we need a large volume of data (more than is usually available) to estimate its true statistical properties accurately.

-- Masquerade Problem - Fat-Tailed distributions can appear thin-tailed, but thin-tailed can never appear fat-tailed.
+- Masquerade Problem - Fat-Tailed distributions can appear thin-tailed, but a thin-tailed distribution can never appear fat-tailed.

 - Fat-Tailed quantities demonstrate significant regularity (e.g., most viruses are tame, stocks typically move between -1% and 1%)